 German Romantics was conceived to be watched on INVision: The Logan Opera House Without Walls.
 Created in response to performance restrictions imposed by COVID-19 and embracing the opportunity to collaborate broadly and reach worldwide audiences, INVision is IN Series’ first-of-its kind multi-venue digital performing arts center dedicated to disseminating new, transformative works of operatic theater free of charge.

-Click here for more information from The Pleiades Project on series’ installments: German Romantics: Louise and German Romantics: Fanny.
+Click here for more information on the two other series’ installments, German Romantics: Louise and German Romantics: Fanny, and watch a YouTube playlist of all three installments here.